SSH Communications Security - Leader in Trusted Access

 The publicly listed parent company, SSH Communications Security Corp, is based in Helsinki, Finland.
 It operates in the United States through its fully owned subsidiary, SSH Communications Security, Inc. For the last 15 years, 50-70% of group revenues have been from the United States.

-The group additionally has sales and technical support subsidiaries in various regions, including SSH Operations Oy (European Union area branches), SSH Communications Security (S) Pte.
-Ltd. (Singapore), SSH Communications Security Ltd. (Hong Kong), and SSH Communications Security K.K.
-(Japan).
+The group additionally has sales and technical support subsidiaries in various regions, including SSH Communications Security U.K. Ltd, SSH Operations Oy (other European Union branches), and SSH Communications Security Ltd. (Hong Kong).
 It also has various other subsidiaries related to certain partnerships, joint ventures, or government customers.